Password Dumping Cheatsheet: Windows

 C:\ProgramData\Microsoft\Wlansvc\Profiles\Interfaces\***

 netsh: It is a command-line scripting utility that allows you to display or modify the network configuration of a computer that is currently running.
-Netsh commands can be run by typing commands at the netsh prompt and they can be used in batch files or scripts.
-Wireless Password can be dumped using various techniques which are covered in detail in the article
+You can run Netsh commands by typing commands at the netsh prompt, and you can use them in batch files or scripts.
+Various techniques can dump the Wireless Password, which the article covers in detail.

 Credential Dumping: Wireless